 2. Long cause-centric email to shorter cause-based landing page

 b.
-Clicks (How Many Opened Emails Clicked Through to Landing Pages) —this metric reflects the effectiveness of the email creative itself.
-If your click through rates is low concentrate on improving your email content (i.e. creative).
-Usually a good ESP will also provide data on which elements of your creative were clicked on, giving you insights into those things that drive click through for you.
+Clicks (How Many Opened Emails Clicked Through to Landing Pages) —This metric reflects the effectiveness of the email creative itself.
+If your click through rates are low concentrate on improving your email content (ie creative).
+Usually a good ESP will also provide data on which elements of your creative were clicked on, giving you insights into those things that drive click throughs for you.

-A sub-item to consider regarding conversions is the average amount of each sale or gift, which, will also affect your overall results and thus can help you determine the over-all value of your various Split Test groups and online fundraising efforts.
+An sub-item to consider regarding conversions is the average amount of each sale or gift, which, will also affect your overall results and thus can help you determine the over-all value of your various Split Test groups and online funraising efforts.

 …And a Bonus Step to a Successful Email Fundraising program:

 I can't emphasize enough how important it is to continue tweaking your programs, looking for pockets of opportunity in the data, and searching for ways to optimize your efforts and their results.
 Figure out what people are clicking on and accentuate the positives, then eliminate the negatives!
 Keep a document of lessons learned as well, so you can refer back to things you have gained over the years that you can build on in the future.

 Email marketing is a proven and effective way to enhance your ephilanthropy, so use these four principles to accelerate your email marketing efforts, and callPathmaker Marketing in Phoenix at 623-322-3334 if we can be of any assistance to you.
 Or read further about this topic on our blog about email fundraising.